opensciency/sprint-content/open-results/lesson-1-research-process-and-results.md

 ### Data Wrangling and Processing

-At this stage, we use existing software or write custom code in order to process the data that has been collected.
+At this stage, we use existing software or write custom code to process the data that has been collected.
 See Open Software [addlink-software].

 ### Data Exploration and Statistical Analysis